So far in this course, you have learned how to create dashboards using AI and natural language prompts.

 Creating a new dashboard page

-If you have not created any dashboards yet, you need to select Create from scratch to start building your first dashboard page:
+If you have not created any dashboards yet, you need to select Create from scratch to start building your first dashboard page.

-If you have already exceeded the dashboards limit for your tier, creating a new dashboard page will prompt you to upgrade your tier.
+If you have exceeded the dashboards limit for your tier, creating a new dashboard page will prompt you to upgrade your tier.

 To create a new dashboard page, go to the Dashboards menu and click on the New page button: